Large Language Model Sourcing: A Survey: Sourcing from Training Data

-\textbf{Neighbor space retrieval method.} This method diverges from conventional vector similarity approaches by examining the local neighborhood of test examples within the model's decision space.
+\textbf{Neighbor Space Retrieval Method.} This method diverges from conventional vector similarity approaches by examining the local neighborhood of test examples within the model's decision space.
 This technique identifies training samples that exert comparable influence on the model's decision-making process as the test case, estimating how predictions would shift if specific training samples were removed or perturbed~\cite{fotouhi2025fasttrainingdatasetattribution}.
 Such analysis captures non-linear relationships and complex interactions invisible in simple vector spaces, revealing how different training data regions shape the model's decision boundary.
 Recent advances in semi-parametric language modeling, such as Nearest Neighbor Speculative Decoding (NEST), demonstrate how token-level retrieval and dynamic span selection can enhance attribution by incorporating real-world text spans while maintaining fluency~\cite{li2024nearest}.
 Similarly, investigations into kNN retrieval augmentation reveal its superior generalization capabilities over vanilla language models, particularly when handling over-specified training data where causal relationships are obscured by irrelevant information ~\cite{chiang2023retrieval}.
 Despite its nuanced insights, this method faces computational challenges with large-scale models and datasets due to iterative subset processing.
-Nevertheless, it provides critical understanding of model behavior by identifying both semantically similar examples and training samples that fundamentally influence specific test case decisions.
-The approach complements retrieval-augmented frameworks like NEST, which achieves 1.8× inference speedup through speculative decoding while providing span-level attribution~\cite{li2024nearest}, and highlights the limitations of parametric models that struggle with generalization from over-specified descriptions~\cite{chiang2023retrieval}.
-This synergy underscores the value of neighborhood-based analysis in developing more interpretable and grounded language models.